Austin-Marlatt/refactoringstore/README.md

 ## License

-This Repository utilizes the standard MIT license. for more information, please refer to the "LICENSE" file.
+This Repository utilizes the standard MIT license.
+For more information, please refer to the "LICENSE" file.